AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/run-queries.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

 * Settings > Services > Query Service
-* Permission Item Data Management > View Datasets
+* Permission item Data Management > View Datasets
-* Permission Item Data Management > Manage Datasets
+* Permission item Data Management > Manage Datasets
 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial Platform` product profile